kalib-code/sos-lesson-to-teach/docs/baptisms/baptism-in-the-Holy-Spirit.md

 # BAPTISM IN THE HOLY SPIRIT

-The baptism in the Holy Spirit is a crucial experience for every believer, as emphasized in the last words of Jesus and the early church's teachings.

-## The Promise of the Father

-Jesus commanded His disciples to wait in Jerusalem for the gift His Father had promised - the baptism in the Holy Spirit (Luke 24:46-49; Acts 1:4,5,8).

-## Power for Witnessing

-Upon receiving the baptism in the Holy Spirit, believers are empowered to be effective witnesses for Christ, starting from their local communities to the ends of the earth (Acts 1:8).

-## Initial Evidence: Speaking in Tongues
+## INCLUDED IN THE LAST WORDS OF JESUS

+Read Luke 24:46-49; Acts 1:4,5,8.

+Before He went up to heaven, Christ's Last Words to His disciples were:
+- Go and preach the gospel to all nations; and
+- Wait until you are endued with power from on High.

+## CALLED THE PROMISE OF THE FATHER

+**Acts 1:4** On one occasion, while he was eating with them, he gave them this command: "Do not leave Jerusalem, but wait for the gift my Father promised, which you have heard me speak about.

+## IT IS POWER FOR WITNESSING

+**Acts 1:8** But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."

+## INITIALLY EVIDENCED BY SPEAKING IN TONGUES

-Speaking in tongues is a spiritual gift bestowed by the Holy Spirit.
-It serves as a prayer language that enables believers to communicate with God beyond their understanding.
-The Holy Spirit intercedes on their behalf and helps them pray according to God's will (Romans 8:26-27).
+Speaking in tongues is a gift of the Holy Spirit given to the believer as a prayer language - through this prayer language, the Holy Spirit helps us in our weaknesses and enables us to pray according to the will of God.

-## How to Receive the Baptism in the Holy Spirit
+**Rom 8:26-27** In the same way, the Spirit helps us in our weakness.
+We do not know what we ought to pray for, but the Spirit himself intercedes for us with groans that words cannot express.
+And he who searches our hearts knows the mind of the Spirit, because the Spirit intercedes for the saints in accordance with God's will.

+## HOW TO RECEIVE THE BAPTISM IN THE HOLY SPIRIT

-1. **Ask for It**: The baptism in the Holy Spirit is a gift promised by God.
-Approach Him with a sincere heart and ask to be filled with His Spirit (Luke 11:13).
+1. **Ask For It** - It is a gift promised by God

-2. **Receive It by Faith**: Once you ask, receive the baptism in the Holy Spirit by faith.
-Begin praising and worshiping God with joy and gratitude (Luke 24:52-53).
+   **Luke 11:13** – “...how much more will your Father in heaven give the Holy Spirit to those who ask Him!”

+2. **Receive It By Faith** - Begin to praise God as you received it.

+   > "Then they worshipped him and returned to Jerusalem with great joy.
+And they stayed continually at the temple, praising God."
+(Luke 24:52-53)

-3. **Begin Speaking in Tongues**: As the Holy Spirit enables you, speak in tongues.
-It is you, not the Holy Spirit, who speaks in other tongues.
-Yield to His guidance and allow Him to work through you (Acts 2:4; Acts 19:6).
+3. **Begin to speak in tongues** – it is you, not the Holy Spirit who speaks in other tongues, as the Holy Spirit enables you.

-## It Is for All Believers

-The baptism in the Holy Spirit is available to all believers.
-As recorded in Acts 2:4, all the believers present were filled with the Holy Spirit.
-Peter also affirmed that this gift is for everyone who repents, believes in Jesus, and is baptized (Acts 2:38).

-## Challenge: It Is Also for You!

-Embrace the promise and challenge of receiving the baptism in the Holy Spirit.
-Seek this empowering experience to deepen your relationship with God, strengthen your witness, and enable you to live a life empowered by His Spirit.
+   - **Acts 2:4** All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.
+   - **Acts 19:6** When Paul placed his hands on them, the Holy Spirit came on them, and they spoke in tongues and prophesied.

+## IT IS FOR ALL BELIEVERS

+- **Acts 2:4** All of them were filled with the Holy Spirit...
+- **Acts 2:38** Peter replied, "Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
+And you will receive the gift of the Holy Spirit."

+## CHALLENGE:
+If it is for all believers, it is also for you!